TerrainBento/terrainbento/README.md

 # terrainbento

-Currently in development.

 A modular landscape evolution modeling package built on top of the [Landlab Toolkit](http://landlab.github.io).

 terrainbento"s User Manual is located at our [Read The Docs page](http://terrainbento.readthedocs.io/).

 We recommend that you start with [this set of Jupyter notebooks](https://github.com/TerrainBento/examples_tests_and_tutorials) that introduce terrainbento .

 A manuscript describing terrainbento is currently in discussion at GMD.
 The discussion paper can be found [here](https://www.geosci-model-dev-discuss.net/gmd-2018-204/).
-Please consider contributing comments or feedback as part of the review process.

 ## A quick example